lmmx/polars-expr-hopper/README.md

     pl.Series("age", [25, 15, 30])  # new column
 )

-# Now the second filter can be applied:
+# Now the second expression can be applied:
 df2 = df2.hopper.apply_ready_filters()
 print(df2)
 # Only rows with age > 18 remain.
-That filter expression is then removed from the hopper.
+That expression is then removed from the hopper.
 ```

 ### How It Works

+Below is a **combined** “How It Works” section that merges the key points from both previous versions, ensuring a cohesive explanation of the internal mechanism:

+---

+### How It Works

-Internally, **polars-expr-hopper** attaches a small “manager” object to your `DataFrame` (similar to how [polars-config-meta](https://pypi.org/project/polars-config-meta/) does).
-This manager:
+Internally, **polars-expr-hopper** attaches a small “manager” object (a plugin namespace) to each `DataFrame`.
+This manager leverages [polars-config-meta](https://pypi.org/project/polars-config-meta/) to store data in `df.config_meta.get_metadata()`, keyed by the `id(df)`.

+1. **List of In-Memory Expressions**:
-- Keeps track of a list (or set) of expressions (callable predicates).
+   - Maintains a `hopper_filters` list of Polars expressions (`pl.Expr`) in the DataFrame’s metadata.
+   - Avoids Python callables or lambdas so that **.meta.root_names()** can be used for schema checks and optional serialisation is possible.

+2. **Automatic Column Check** (`apply_ready_filters()`)
-- On `apply_ready_filters()`, checks each filter expression’s required columns.
-- Applies those filter expressions that are valid for the current schema.
+   - On `apply_ready_filters()`, each expression’s required columns (via `.meta.root_names()`) are compared to the current DataFrame schema.
+   - Expressions referencing missing columns remain pending.
+   - Expressions referencing all present columns are applied via `df.filter(expr)`.
-- Removes applied filter expressions from the “hopper.”
+   - Successfully applied expressions are removed from the hopper.
-- Copies the hopper forward when you call `df.hopper.select(...)`, `df.hopper.with_columns(...)`, etc.

-Because we use Polars’ plugin system and store the metadata in a dictionary keyed by `id(df)`, the same patterns (weak references, no monkey-patching, etc.) described in **polars-config-meta** apply here as well.
+3. **Metadata Preservation**
+   - Because we rely on **polars-config-meta**, transformations called through `df.hopper.select(...)`, `df.hopper.with_columns(...)`, etc. automatically copy the same `hopper_filters` list to the new DataFrame.
+   - This ensures **pending** expressions remain valid throughout your pipeline until their columns finally appear.

+4. **No Monkey-Patching**
+   - Polars’ plugin system is used, so there is no monkey-patching of core Polars classes.
+   - The plugin registers a `.hopper` namespace—just like `df.config_meta`, but specialised for expression management.

+Together, these features allow you to:

+- store a **set** of Polars expressions in one place
+- apply them **as soon as** their required columns exist
+- easily carry them forward through the pipeline

+All without global orchestration or repeated expression checks.

+This was motivated by wanting a way to make a flexible CLI tool and express filters for the results
+at different steps, without a proliferation of CLI flags.
+From there, the idea of a 'queue' which
+was pulled from on demand, in FIFO order but on the condition that the schema must be amenable was born.

+This idea **could be extended to `select` statements**, but initially filtering was the primary deliverable.

 ### API Methods